dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

      // ...ASCII letter or digit...
   }
 ```
 There is no implicit conversion from a boolean value to a numeric value like 0 or 1, or vice versa.
-It’s necessary to use an explicit `if`, as in
+It's necessary to use an explicit `if`, as in
 ```go
   i := 0 if b {
       i=1